-First Offense: Long-term suspension for nineteen (19) school days and completion of a district substance abuse assessment, evidence of a meeting with school social worker, community counselor, school counselor, or other district-approved personnel, to review completed assessment.
-Completion of assessment and evidence of meeting with designated school official may reduce the length of the suspension.
-Parents/guardians may choose to enroll their student in a chemical dependency program at their own expense, in lieu of the district assessment.
-Failure to complete the substance abuse assessment and meeting with designated school staff will result in expulsion for one semester.
+First Offense: Long-term suspension for up to nineteen (19) school days and completion of a district substance use screening by a qualified community provider or community counselor at the discretion of District/school administration.
+Evidence of a meeting with school social worker, qualified community provider, community counselor, school counselor, or other district-approved personnel, to review completed screening.

+Completion of screening and evidence of meeting with designated school official may reduce the length of the suspension.
+Parents/guardians may choose to enroll their student in a chemical dependency program - at their own expense, in lieu of the district screening.
+Failure to complete the substance use screening and meeting with designated school staff will result in expulsion for one semester.
 Law Enforcement will be contacted.

-Second Offense: Expulsion.
+Second Offense: Up to an Expulsion.
 Remainder of the semester.
 Law Enforcement will be contacted.

 b.
-Selling, Distributing, Intent to Distribute, or Attempted Distribution of Drugs, Alcoholic Beverages or a Controlled/Imitation Controlled Substance
+Selling, Distributing, Intent to Distribute, or Attempted Distribution of Drugs, Alcoholic Beverages or a Controlled/Imitation Controlled Substance c.
+Abuse of Non-Controlled Substances/Unauthorized Inhalants